rloterh/Calculator/README.md

-# Calculator - M4.
-Calculation Logic (Microverse React Module)
+# Calculator - M5.
+Interactions (Microverse React Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the fourth milestone of the calculator project, and it emcompasses the implementation of operations and calculation modules to the calculator app.
+This is the fifth milestone of the calculator project, and in this milestone interactions such as button click events are implemented.

 ## Library Directory 📙